The Legal AI Roadmap: What Founders Need to Know Before Building or Buying

 Legal AI systems can analyze documents and handle compliance Q&A at production level today.
 Production-ready agentic retrieval-augmented generation (RAG) system solves the fundamental problems of accuracy and attribution.
 Instead of relying on the model’s general knowledge (which hallucinates, lacks specific data, and has knowledge cutoff limitations), RAG systems retrieve actual documents, cite specific sources, and ground every answer in verifiable material.

-Legal AI becomes viable when systems combine these proven capabilities.
+Core Requirements for Legal AILegal AI becomes viable when systems combine these proven capabilities.
 Multi-jurisdiction support matters critically because legal tech AI implementation must prevent cross-contamination between different regulatory frameworks.
 A system answering New York employment law questions cannot blend California precedents into responses.

 Information synthesis across sources addresses how legal AI compliance actually works in practice.
 Single-document retrieval rarely provides complete answers.
 Production systems must find relevant sections across multiple statutes, regulations, and internal policies, then synthesize coherent responses with clear attribution to each source.